This Day In Sports History (January 2nd) — Notre Dame

 The Fighting Irish and the Mountaineers both entered the game with perfect 11-0 records, which meant that for the second time in three years, the Fiesta Bowl would also act as the National Championship Game.
 Notre Dame dominated from start to finish, as they took a 23-6 lead into halftime, before eventually winning the game by a score of 34-21.
 Irish quarterback Tony Rice and linebacker Frank Stams would earn co-MVP honors, while Irish coach Lou Holtz would go on to earn the Paul “Bear” Bryant Award as the national coach of the year.

-That 1988 season is the last time Notre Dame earned a National Championship, but they’ll be looking to change that when they take on Alabama in the BCS National Championship Game on January 7th.
+That 1988 season remains the last time Notre Dame earned a National Championship title.

 Kirk Hinrich, NBA – Born on January 2, 1981 (age 33) in Sioux City, Iowa